Project Overview

 This effort builds on the foundation of the Bus Stop Improvement Plan (BSIP) and expands it to a broader, countywide scale.

-Your voice matters!
-SacRT is hosting a series of public workshops to gather community input on safety challenges, barriers, and opportunities for improving access to transit.
-These workshops are designed to be inclusive and accessible, with bilingual materials.
-If you can’t make it in person, there is one virtual option available.
-Participants who attend a public workshop are eligible to win a $50 grocery gift card.
+SacRT hosted a series of public workshops to gather community input on safety challenges, barriers, and opportunities for improving access to transit.
+The workshops were designed to be inclusive and accessible, with bilingual materials.

 Why Your Input Counts